Commencement

 Seating for guests with disabilities

-Reserved seat tickets will not be needed, but guests with disabilities should arrive by 3:30 p.m. in order to avoid the last-minute rush.
+Reserved seat tickets will not be needed, but guests with disabilities should arrive by 3:30 p.m. to avoid the last-minute rush.
 Inside the Founders Lounge entrance, ushers will be available to assist in taking individuals via elevator to the appropriate seating located on the concourse level.
 Due to space limitations, only one person may accompany the guest with a disability in the accessible seating area.
 The chairs in this seating area are plastic, armless, and portable to allow for the movement of wheelchairs.
 Other family members may sit in the regular seating located throughout the arena.

 Remain seated after the ceremony until your row is called.
-When called, you will recess in single file down the main center aisle.
+When called, you will recess single file down the main center aisle.
 Prior to the ceremony, please arrange to meet your family and guests outside the Bryce Jordan Center after the ceremony.
 You will not be permitted to re-enter the main event area.
 Additionally, remember that you are expected to remain in attendance for the duration of the ceremony.
 It is disrespectful to the college, to the families in attendance, and to your fellow graduates to leave early.

 Cell phone use is not permitted during the formal academic ceremony.
 If you must bring your phone to the ceremony, please turn it off before the ceremony begins.